DaleMargel/Web-Survey/Design/TechStack.md

 Security is enforced by the author needing to log into the host system to make changes.
 The generated site is public and cannot be changed by anybody reading the site.

-A list of tools can be found [here](https://www.staticgen.com/).
+A list of tools can be found on [staticgen.com](https://www.staticgen.com/).
 Some are shown below.

 Stars updated on 2020.07.20.